 Existing law authorizes directors of juvenile services and the Chief of the Youth Parole Bureau, or his or her designee, to release, upon written request and good cause shown, certain information concerning a child who is within the purview of the juvenile court to certain other persons involved in the juvenile justice system.
-(NRS 62H.025) Section 1 of this bill revises: (1) the information that may be released; (2) the list of persons to whom the information may be released; and (3) the circumstances under which the information may be released.
-Section 1 also eliminates the requirement that a request for such information be in writing and that good cause be shown for the release of the information.
+(NRS 62H.025) Section 1 of this bill specifies that juvenile justice information is confidential and may only be released under certain circumstances.
+Section 1 also revises: (1) the information that may be released; (2) the list of persons to whom the information may be released; and (3) the circumstances under which the information may be released.
+Section 1 further eliminates the requirement that a request for such information be in writing and revises from 3 days to 5 business days the period in which a denial of a request for the release of the information must be made to the person who requested the information.
+Finally, section 1 makes it a gross misdemeanor for certain persons to disseminate or make public juvenile justice information.